kuroidoruido/SheepDoc/README.md

 This sentence contains a ${placeholder}.
 ```

-A placeholder can contains only letters (upper or lower case), number, "_" and "-".
+A placeholder can contains only letters (upper or lower case), number, "_", "-" and space.

 - launch SheepDoc
 - it will ask you to select a template file